Home » Frugal Living » 15 Smart Meal Planning Tips to Save Time and Money In the Kitchen

 Image Credit: RazoomGames from Getty Images Pro.

 I only cook in the evenings when I know I have time and not shuttling kids around.
 On other nights, I look for a freezer meal or easy Instant Pot dinner.
+This way, meal planning works with your routine and keeps you from spending extra money on fast food.

 #2 – Shop Your Own Pantry